 - How much are you looking to spend on monthly heating bills?

-The furnace efficiency rating helps calculate how much energy you will need to heat your home and, in the long run, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace needs to heat your home.
+The furnace efficiency rating helps calculate how much energy you will need to heat your home and, ultimately, how much it will cost you.
+Basically, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will provide compared to the amount of energy used to produce the heat.
-An example, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will provide compared to the amount of energy used to produce the heat.
+An example, if your heating system has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.